MikeTroianello/express-generator-forked/README.md

 - Express
 - Node

-Mongoose will be installed
+Mongoose will be installed in the base generation.

 # Token Verification

-The generator will use [jsonwebtoken] for validation, as opposed to sessions
+The generator will use `jsonwebtoken` for validation, as opposed to sessions

 Create the backend: